yostane/lectures/docs/blog/posts/web-ai.md

     });
     ```

-Please find some example results in the following screenshots:

 In the above code, when calling `await pipeline('sentiment-analysis')`, transformer.js will create a pipeline instance tailored for sentiment analysis.
 It also automatically uses a default model as the second parameter, downloads it from Hugging Face's model hub, and loads it into the browser.
 The third parameter of this function is the options object, with many available options.
 To summarize, the arguments of `pipeline` are: